Fix Quick Staling in Gluten-Free Baking

 Storage Strategy

 Cool completely before storing, wrap tightly in plastic wrap, and store at room temperature.
-Avoid refrigeration which accelerates staling.
+Avoid refrigeration.

 Temperature Control